esplito/coding-notes/testing-accessibility/3-manual-accessibility-testing/notes.md

 I did the same thing on the form on about page.

 #### Summarizing the keyboard testing module
 I believe that this module has demonstrated how much difference simply focusing on keyboard testing does.
 By ensuring that things are focusable and operable with a keyboard, we improve the accessibility of an application quite drastically.
-It forces us to "use
+It forces us to "use the platform" better and to think about Semantic HTML and not just divs all over the place.

+I like the following that Marcy said at the end of the module:
->With every feature and Pull Request that comes in, chip away at making your application accessible by doing some keyboard testing.
+>"With every feature and Pull Request that comes in, chip away at making your application accessible by doing some keyboard testing."

 ## Useful resources
 - [WebAIM mailing list](https://webaim.org/discussion/)